 Insert immediately after table

+Editor’s note: the ALPHA row should be deleted when and if ALPHA is added to the TXVECTOR and RXVECTOR parameters table in Clause 27 (HE PHY specification) in the 802.11REVme draft.

 At D1.1P450L39:

-αr is the power boost factor in the range [0.5, 2] of the r-th occupied RU or MRU in an EHT MU PPDU.
-For an EHT MU PPDU, an AP shall limit the ratio between the maximum value of αr and the minimum value of αr to 2 unless the Power Boost Factor Support subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element from all recipient STAs is 1, in which case the AP can use a ratio of up to 4.
-For an EHT MU PPDU transmitted to a single user(#1334), αr is always set to 1.
+αr is the power boost factor of the r-th occupied RU or MRU in an EHT MU PPDU and it is determined by the ALPHA parameter in the TXVECTOR.

+NOTE – αr is constrained as defined in 35.8.1.1a: i.e., for an EHT MU PPDU, αr is in the range [0.5, 2] and the ratio between the maximum value of αr over r and the minimum value of αr over r is limited to 4 unless the Power Boost Factor Support subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element from any recipient STA of the PPDU is 0, in which case the ratio is limited to 2.
+For an EHT MU PPDU transmitted to a single user(#1334), αr equals 1.

 At D1.1P649L22: